-- 1. After, robots received the finish signal of the second half they sit down. - 2.
+- 1. After, robots received the finish state of the second half of the game controller they have to sit down. - 2.
 Robots have time to do all post-processing, storing the logs and shutting down. - 3.
 If robots are not switched off after 5 minutes they will be switched off manually. - 4.
 The data from the USB drive will be stored on another device and as soon as possible uploaded in the Nextcloud. - 5.
 Teams are not allowed to download their logs directly. - 6.
 Robots will be returned to pool for the next game.